HipsterZipster/aws-reinvent-2019/notes/2019-12-02/ARC203-Innovation.md

 What does it take to innovate quickly?
 In this session, we address how blockers to innovation, such as culture, skills, antiquated processes, and board-level concerns, can stand in the way of business agility.
 We map out a pathway to digital transformation, including new metrics for success, integration of real-world best practices from enterprises, and the most effective organizational patterns, as we integrate the business with development and operations.

+**Speakers**

-Adrian Cockcroft - VP Cloud Architecture Strategy, Amazon Web Services Additional Information
+- Adrian Cockcroft - VP Cloud Architecture Strategy, Amazon Web Services

-Session Type:Session
-Topic:Architecture
+**Session Info**

-Session Level:200 - Intermediate
+- Session Level:200 - Intermediate
-Please note that session information is subject to change.
-Session Schedule
-Monday, Dec 2, 12:15 PM - 1:15 PM
+- Monday, Dec 2, 12:15 PM - 1:15 PM
-– Venetian, Level 2, Venetian Theatre
+- Venetian, Level 2, Venetian Theatre
-Venetian Theater 12:15 -

 ## Culture

 - new needs: personalization, customer analytics, new channels direct to consumer, more scale, rapid changes
 - leadership system and feedback problems
   -centralized slow decision-making lack of trust
-- inflexible policies and processess
+- inflexible policies and processes

 - ahead in the cloud - stephen orban https://www.amazon.com/Ahead-Cloud-Practices-Navigating-Enterprise/dp/1981924310
 - a seat at the table and war and peace and IT - mark schwartz https://www.amazon.com/Seat-Table-Leadership-Age-Agility/dp/1942788118